Spain's Best Places You Should Visit

 The region of Castilla y Leon is a land so plentiful of castles they even named the region after them, the Spanish word for castle is Castillo.

-The Castle is open to the public Tuesday to Sunday and public holidays from 10.30am to 2pm and again 4pm to 6pm ( during the summer months it stays open until 8pm.
+The Castle is open to the public Tuesday to Sunday and public holidays from 10.30 am to 2 pm and again from 4 pm to 6 pm ( during the summer months it stays open until 8pm.

 55. Royal Palace of Aranjuez

-This shining example of a royal palace was built in by Lorenzo Suarez de Figuero in 1387, it became royal property under Ferdinad II and claimed as a summer residence for the royal family.
-It is renowned for its well crafted gardens and ornate fountains.
+This shining example of a royal palace was built in by Lorenzo Suarez de Figuero in 1387, it became royal property under Ferdinand II and claimed as a summer residence for the royal family.
+It is renowned for its well-crafted gardens and ornate fountains.

 Many kings and queens have added their touch to the palace over the centuries including Phillip II, Philip V and Ferdinand VI.